Questions & Answers

 Q: What is solar thermal technology

-A: Solar thermal technology collects and utilizes the sun’s energy to produce heat for a range of uses, including heating water, space heating, and industrial processes.
+A: Solar thermal technology collects and utilizes the sun’s energy to produce heat for a range of uses, including heating water, space heating, or air heating.
 Solar thermal systems use the sun’s heat to provide thermal energy.

 Q: What is the difference between solar panels and solar thermal technology?

-A: Solar thermal technology such as parabolic trough systems collects concentrated radiation from the sun to generate thermal energy.
-On the other hand, solar panels use photovoltaic (PV) technology to directly turn sunlight into power.
+A: Solar thermal technology, such as SunCatch’s Concentrated Solar Thermal (CST) system, collects concentrated radiation from the sun to generate thermal energy.
+On the other hand, solar panels use photovoltaic (PV) technology to turn sunlight into electric power.
+Combining CST and PV technologies empowers you to operate off-grid and achieve true energy independence.

 Q: Is solar thermal energy good for the environment?